Login Authentication Overview

 - UserSigs generated by the default API of the IM backend SDK are valid for 180 days.
 Developers can use the API with the validity parameter to customize the validity period.
 Developers must obtain a new UserSig from the developer backend before the original UserSig expires.

-Some IM services require admin permissions, for example, calling RESTful APIs, disbanding a group, and pushing to all group members.
+Some IM services require admin permissions, for example, calling RESTful APIs, deleting a group, and pushing to all group members.
 The role of app admin has the highest level of privileges.
 Compared with ordinary accounts: